Elswick, Newcastle upon Tyne: History

 The Elswick works was founded in 1847 by engineer William George Armstrong.
 It manufactured hydraulic machinery, cranes and bridges and, later, artillery.
 In 1882 the company merged with the shipbuilding firm of Charles Mitchell to form Armstrong, Mitchell & Company.
 Armstrong Mitchell merged again with the engineering firm of Joseph Whitworth in 1897, forming Armstrong, Whitworth & Co.

 Elswick railway station was opened in 1889 to serve the area.
 It was located at the western end of the Elswick Works, whose workforce made up a significant proportion of travellers.
 The area suffered as a result of the inter-war and subsequent depressions, culminating in the demolition of the Elswick works.
 The station was closed and then demolished in 1967.

+Major development occurred once the Cruddas Park Flats were built up starting in 1961 and finishing construction in 1969.

 Elswick was hit hard by the decline of Tyneside's shipbuilding industry during the second half of the 20th century, and by the 1990s was widely regarded as one of the worst parts of Tyneside, if not the whole of Britain.
 According to a report by The Independent newspaper, unemployment stood at nearly 30% and the area had a widespread problem with drug abuse and arson attacks.

+Elswick was formerly a township in the parish of Newcastle-St. John, in 1866 Elswick became a separate civil parish, on 1 April 1914 the parish was abolished to form Newcastle upon Tyne.
+In 1911 the parish had a population of 58,352.
+It is now in the unparished area of Newcastle upon Tyne.

 Elswick today

 Present day Elswick consists of a number of distinct neighbourhoods including the Adelaide Terrace area, Bentinck Estate, Condercum and Denhill Park, Cruddas Park (part renamed Riverside Dene), Elswick Triangle, Gill Street and the Courts, Grainger Park, Jubilee Estate, North Benwell, and both from the St John's and St Paul's areas.
 The local authority ward also incorporates Newcastle College, and the Utilita Arena Newcastle.
-As of the 2011 census, Elswick had one of the lowest White populations in Newcastle at around 55% with a large Asian population of 33.4% (including 15.9% Bangladeshi, 8.3% Pakistani), and 5.6% Black or Black British.
-Elswick has a large Muslim population of 31.9% and a Christian population of 43.4%.
-In 2018 it had an estimated population of 15,869.
+As of the 2021 census, Elswick had one of the lowest White populations in Newcastle (43.5%), with a large Asian demographic (35.2%).
+1 in 10 residents are Black.
+Elswick has a slight Muslim plurality (39.3%), with Christians (36.2%) and religiously unaffiliated (21.6%) comprising almost all the remainder.
+Its population stood at 16,126.

 The ward profile shows Elswick is the ward with the highest percentage of children under 14 years in Newcastle and has a lower than average number of senior citizens (10%) than Newcastle as a whole.
-Elswick has a lower than average number of houses in owner-occupation (26.3% compared with 49.9% for Newcastle city).
+Elswick has a lower-than-average number of houses in owner-occupation (26.3% compared with 49.9% for Newcastle city).

 Elswick's Location

-Located on a height of 53.1m, Elswick overlooks the River Tyne and is a suburban area in the West End of Newcastle upon Tyne.
+Located at a height of 53.1m, Elswick overlooks the River Tyne and is a suburban area in the West End of Newcastle upon Tyne.